Developer API Documentation¶

 The maximum condition number of a randomly-generated game.
 When the condition number of the games gets too high, we start to see

-being thrown.
+PoorScalingExceptionbeing thrown.
 There’s no science to choosing the upper bound – it got lowered until those exceptions stopped popping up.
-It’s at125
+It’s at125because129doesn’t work.

 - RANDOM_MAX = 10¶